MFR6340/theenglishextension.org/team.md

 **Megan Farnsworth Rabil**
 Megan lives in Baar (ZG) with her husband and 5 children.
 She has a M.Ed.
 Language and Literacy, Harvard, a M.Ed. in Elementary Education from UCLA, and a BA in Classical Studies.
-She has taught primary school in California.
-She has also been an Education Officer for the Massachusetts Department of Education, Curriculum Coordinator, and an Education Policy Analyst in Washington DC.
+She taught primary school and was a Curriculum Coordinator in California.
+She has also been an Education Officer for the Massachusetts Department of Education, and an Education Policy Analyst in Washington DC.